2captcha/2captcha-javascript/README.md

 ### Yandex Smart Captcha

-Use this method to solve Yandex and obtain a token to bypass the protection.
+Use this method to solve Yandex Smart Captcha and obtain a token to bypass the protection.

 ```js
 solver.yandexSmart({